 Connectors are people who seem to know everybody.
 Chances are you have one in your life.
-This is going to be the person who you would go to if, for example you needed a body shop for your 1957 Cadillac, because they know somebody with a business or they know someone who’s been in the same situation.
+This is going to be the person who you would go to if, for example, you needed a body shop for your 1957 Cadillac, because they know somebody with a business or they know someone who’s been in the same situation.
 If you’re in sales, this is a guy to know and connect with because he can link people to you.

-Salesmen are the people who want you to buy product from the same place they buy it from.
+Salesmen are the people who want you to buy a product from the same place they buy it from.
 They have this need to tell you why it’s great, why you should go there, and why you should buy it.
 You can tell they’re going to try to sell other people to go see you.

 Mavens are information connectors and specialists.
-They know everything about the marketplace and they’re going to be the person that says, “If you want embroidered hats you want to go see this guy, but don’t order T-shirts because they do it this way.
+They know everything about the marketplace and they’re going to be the person that says, “If you want embroidered hats you want to go see this guy but don’t order T-shirts because they do it this way.
 You want to order T-shirts from this other place.”
 They’re the people that know where to get the best deal for the product.

 These three types of people have a high referral value, provided you do a good job.

 So when you’re talking to a customer, figure out if they fit into one of these personality types.
-Even write it on their sales sheet, and know you’re going to put a higher value to this customer.
+Even write it on their sales sheet, and know you’re going to put a higher value on this customer.
 This customer value will help you determine a lot of things: how you handle the sale, what you are willing to do or not do to get it, what price breaks might you be willing to give, what hoops might you be willing to jump through, how hard are you going to work to get this sale?